acousticheritagecollective/thingvellir-3d-vr/README.md

 The work is part of an ongoing artistic and acoustic research project developed by The Acoustic Heritage Collective.

+## How to Play

+The Thingvellir 3D–VR experience can be accessed either through a desktop web browser or using a VR headset.
+Interaction and controls differ slightly depending on the mode.

+### Desktop (Web Browser)

+- The player is controlled using the **keyboard arrow keys**.
+- Use the **arrow keys** to move forward, backward, and rotate within the environment.
+- Press **ESC** to pause the experience.

+For the best experience, the use of **headphones** is recommended.

+### VR Mode

+- Make sure that the **system audio output is assigned to the VR headset** before launching the experience.
+- The player moves using the **joystick / thumbstick on the VR controllers**.
+- Movement and orientation are controlled through the headset and controllers, allowing for immersive navigation of the environment.

+For optimal spatial audio perception, ensure that the VR headset is properly fitted and calibrated.

 ## License

 ### Code